Choose Your Path

 These programs already meet or exceed most of the best practices required for a Rating through national accreditation requirements, state law, or School Readiness requirements (Minnesota Statutes 124D.15), so they are able to move through the Rating process more quickly.
-Eligible programs can apply anytime.

 The Automatic Pathway is available to center-based Early Head Start and Head Start programs and their partners, and voluntary prekindergarten programs to receive a Four-Star Rating.
 The application for a Rating through the Automatic Pathway is embedded in the annual Head Start and Early Head Start application process and the annual voluntary prekindergarten application process.

 These programs are rigorously monitored and must meet federal regulations on Head Start Performance Standards or state law that match or exceed the practices required for a Parent Aware Rating.
-Oversight and guidance is provided by the Minnesota Department of Education (MDE) in accordance with MN Statute 124D.151.
+Oversight and guidance is provided by the Minnesota Department of Education (MDE) in accordance with MN Statutes 124D.151.